atelierdumobile/appdeploy/README.md

 	- Slack support

 Knowns bugs or assimilated

-	- Going to settings cancel the current build upload
 	- ⚠️ Store password in keychain or encrypt them in the settings (sftp only, ssh mode is secured)